 New minimal PHP version of hosting

 WordPress hosting from time to time also requires some changes in its settings.
 Due to a large number of features, the hosting criteria aren’t too light.
 The near future of WordPress is also associated with the change in the minimum required version of PHP.
-Since april 2019 the minimum version will be PHP 5.6 and from December PHP 7.
+Since December 2019 the minimum version will be PHP 7.

 WordPress 5 features in 2020 and 2020+